Sonickmumba/reddit-minimal/README.md

 # 📖 Jammming <a name="about-project"></a>

-**Reddit Minimal** is a web application where friends can split bill aft
+**Reddit Minimal** is a web application where friends can split bill a
 ![Travel list2 jpeg](https://res.cloudinar